thecodingmachine/magic-query/README.md

 // Let's pass only the "name" parameter
 $result = $magicQuery->build($sql, [ "name" => "%John%" ]);
 // $result = SELECT * FROM users WHERE name LIKE '%John%'
+// Did you notice how the bit about the country simply vanished?

 // Let's pass no parameter at all!
 $result2 = $magicQuery->build($sql, []);
 // $result2 = SELECT * FROM users
+// The whole WHERE condition disappeared because it is not needed anymore!
 ```

 Installation